menu

 Occupations and Workforce

-Jamestown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jamestown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Jamestown is a town of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Jamestown who work in architecture and engineering (31.91%), office and administrative support (21.28%), and food service (12.77%).

 Setting & Lifestyle